marcusoyang/gloria-romanus/README.md

 Whilst GeoPackage files are hard to read using a text editor, it is easy to load GeoPackage files directly into ArcGIS using the `GeoPackage` class.
 This has been done in the starter code.
 The documentation for the `GeoPackage` class is at:

 https://developers.arcgis.com/java/latest/api-reference/reference/com/esri/arcgisruntime/data/GeoPackage.html

-You may apply different map data if you find a more complete digital map of the ancient layout of provinces, but we recommend to first focus on completing all required features.

 ### Province Adjacency Matrix